 $1,004,240 as of March 31, 2017.
 (Individual endowment funds are listed below)

 Who are current members of the KNF Board of Trustees?

-Jeanny Sharp, a past president of KPA and now with the Hutchinson News, is the current president of the KNF Board of Trustees.
-Ben Marshall, also a past president and editor and publisher of the Sterling Bulletin, is president-elect.
+Ben Marshall, a past president of KPA and publisher of the Sterling Bulletin, is the current president of the KNF Board of Trustees.
+He will be president for the 2017-18 and 2018-19 terms.
+Patrick Lowry, also a past president and editor and publisher of the Hays Daily News, is president-elect.

 Board members are appointed to two-year terms, most often from the ranks of past presidents.

 Sara Kessinger, Marysville Advocate, 107 S. 9th St., Marysville, KS 66508